kojofl/cns-mono-template/README.md

 # Enmeshed Monorepo

-This a template to setup the enmeshed system as a monorepo, this is especially usefull for implementing new features.
+This is a template to setup the enmeshed system as a monorepo, this is especially usefull for implementing new features.

 ## Benefits in comparison to earlier Monorepo template